15 October 1940 – 6 July 2005

 Satanam was a man of great virtues.
 There are Bahá’ís who teach the Faith with words, and there are those who teach by living the life.
 Satanam clearly and certainly belonged to both categories.
 Satanam’s exemplary labours in several areas of Bahá’í service will surely and forever provide a shining example to rising generations.
 The very mention of the name of Satanam would invariably draw one’s thoughts to his utter humility and spotless character, coupled with his relentless services.

-He was a balm to Bahá’ís in distress, and took the pains of others as his own.
-It would be customary habit or conventional behavior for individuals in society to assure prayers whenever someone with great difficulties approached them.
-When Satanam assured to pray for those in distress he was hones to his word.
+He was a balm to Bahá’ís in distress and took the pains of others as his own.
+It would be a customary habit or conventional behavior for individuals in society to assure prayers whenever someone with great difficulties approached them.
+When Satanam assured to pray for those in distress he was honest to his word.
 While praying for them, Satanam would also follow up with them to get the latest update of the situations.
-He would keep praying and monitoring the situation, until the friends were out from the troubles.
+He would keep praying and monitoring the situation until the friends were out from the troubles.

 His love for children was beyond measure, and he always emphasized children’s classes.
 Wherever he went he carried children into his arms with his overflowing love.
 His own favorite song that he taught his children and other Bahá’í children was, “Will you give your life for Bahá’u’lláh.”